Migrating from jscpd

 <Check>

 Fallow covers unused code, duplication, complexity hotspots, circular dependencies, and architecture boundaries in a single binary.
-It replaces jscpd, knip, and madge.
+It can replace separate jscpd, knip, and madge workflows when you want one combined audit.

 </Check>